GuidoSillaste/rock-paper-scissor/README.md

 #### Content

+- Email sending JavaScript API code was written with the help of the official EmailJS tutorial [Emailjs](https://www.emailjs.com/docs/tutorial/creating-contact-form/)
 - The fonts were taken from [Google fonts](https://fonts.google.com/).
 - The icons in the footer were taken from [Fontawesome](https://fontawesome.com/).
 - Help with coding was taken from [https://www.w3schools.com/]